expo/expo/docs/versions/v24.0.0/guides/exp-cli.md

   build:status|bs [options] [project-dir]         Gets the status of a current (or most recently finished) build for your project. convert|onentize [options] [project-dir]        Initialize Expo project files within an existing React Native project detach [options] [project-dir]                  Creates Xcode and Android Studio projects for your app.
-Use this if you need to add custom native functionality. diagnostics [project-dir]                       Uploads diagnostics information and returns a url to share with the Expo team. doctor [options] [project-dir]                  Diagnoses issues with your Expo project. fetch:ios:certs [project-dir]                   Fetch this project's iOS certificates.
-Writes to PROJECT_DIR/PROJECT_NAME_(dist|push).p12 and prints passwords to stdout. fetch:android:keystore [project-dir]            Fetch this project's Android keystore.
+Use this if you need to add custom native functionality. diagnostics [options] [project-dir]             Uploads diagnostics information and returns a url to share with the Expo team. doctor [options] [project-dir]                  Diagnoses issues with your Expo project. fetch:ios:certs [options] [project-dir]         Fetch this project's iOS certificates.
+Writes to PROJECT_DIR/PROJECT_NAME_(dist|push).p12 and prints passwords to stdout. fetch:android:keystore [options] [project-dir]  Fetch this project's Android keystore.
 Writes keystore to PROJECT_DIR/PROJECT_NAME.jks and prints passwords to stdout. init|i [options] [project-dir]                  Initializes a directory with an example project.
-Run it without any options and you will be prompted for the name and type. install:ios                                     Install the latest version of Expo Client for iOS on the simulator install:android                                 Install the latest version of Expo Client for Android on a connected device or emulator ios [options] [project-dir]                     Opens your app in Expo in an iOS simulator on your computer login|signin [options]                          Login to Expo logout                                          Logout from exp.host path                                            Sets PATH for XDE prepare-detached-build [options] [project-dir]  Prepares a detached project for building publish|p [options] [project-dir]               Publishes your project to exp.host register [options]                              Sign up for a new Expo account send [options] [project-dir]                    Sends a link to your project to a phone number or e-mail address start|r [options] [project-dir]                 Starts or restarts a local server for your app and gives you a URL to it url|u [options] [project-dir]                   Displays the URL you can use to view your project in Expo whoami|w                                        Checks with the server and then says who you are logged in as
+Run it without any options and you will be prompted for the name and type. install:ios [options]                           Install the latest version of Expo Client for iOS on the simulator install:android [options]                       Install the latest version of Expo Client for Android on a connected device or emulator ios [options] [project-dir]                     Opens your app in Expo in an iOS simulator on your computer login|signin [options]                          Login to Expo logout [options]                                Logout from exp.host path [options]                                  Sets PATH for XDE prepare-detached-build [options] [project-dir]  Prepares a detached project for building publish:history|ph [options] [project-dir]      View a log of your published releases. publish:details|pd [options] [project-dir]      View the details of a published release. publish:set|ps [options] [project-dir]          Set a published release to be served from a specified channel. publish:rollback|pr [options] [project-dir]     Rollback an update to a channel. publish|p [options] [project-dir]               Publishes your project to exp.host register [options]                              Sign up for a new Expo account send [options] [project-dir]                    Sends a link to your project to a phone number or e-mail address start|r [options] [project-dir]                 Starts or restarts a local server for your app and gives you a URL to it url|u [options] [project-dir]                   Displays the URL you can use to view your project in Expo whoami|w [options]                              Checks with the server and then says who you are logged in as
 ```

 View additional information about a specific command by passing the `--help` flag.
 For example, `exp start --help` outputs: